We love a good pork steak here, the beautiful crispy brown sear, and the tender, juicy meat on the inside, cooked to perfection.

 The more sugars in the bbq sauce, the more caramelized the crust will become.
 This was made without sugar (intentionally), so it was more just basted in the bbq sauce.

-What I did learn was another way to enjoy delicious pork steaks.
+Oh well, I did learn one thing, and that was there is more than one way to enjoy delicious pork steaks.

 Whenever possible, look for locally raised pork.
 Local meat simply tastes better, and knowing where it comes from can assure you that it was humanely and sustainably raised.

-The pork steaks need to be cooked to a minimum of 145°F. I recommend taking them off the heat around 165-175°F. The meat will actually be less chewy and will give the fat and connective tissue time to cook down.
+The meat will actually be less chewy by giving the fat and connective tissue time to cook down.

-Stovetop pork steaks take less than 30 minutes to make.
-This is a great make-ahead meal for busy weeknights.
+From fridge to plate, Stovetop pork steaks take less than 30 minutes to make.

-Store any leftover steaks in the refrigerator for up to 4 days in an airtight container.
+Store any leftover pork steaks in the refrigerator for up to 4 days in an airtight container.

 These can also be stored in a freezer for 2-3 months.

-Allow it to thaw completely before reheating in the oven.
+Allow it to thaw completely before reheating it in the oven.